 If you can’t find curry leaves locally (any Indian shop will have them fresh or dried), don’t substitute bay leaves.
 They are a completely different taste and are not interchangeable.
 Just leave them out.

-You can buy a ready mixed sambar or rasam powder (curry mix) from your local Indian or Asian shop, or you can make your own (I will put this in a future post).
-Today, as I had made some wonderful Garam Masala, I used that.
-Indian friends of mine would die at that, but for me it worked really well.
+You can buy a ready mixed sambar or rasam powder (a specific spice mix useful for rasams) from your local Indian or Asian shop, or you can make your own (I will put this in a future post).

 Tamarind is a souring agent in Indian food.
-I don’t mean that it curdles the food , but it provides the sour taste that is a wonderful underlying note to good, authentic Indian dishes.
+I don’t mean that it curdles the food as a souring agent might be used in Western cooking, but it provides the sour taste that is a wonderful underlying note to good, authentic Indian dishes.
 Indian food traditionally combines a number of tastes into each meal – sweet, sour, salty, pungent and astringent.
-In parts of India, tamarind is used for the sour.
-Other regions might use lemon juice, mango powder (amchur) or even pomegranate seeds.
-If you can’t obtain any tamarind, use the juice of half a small lemon.
-It isn’t the same taste, but will be Ok.
+In Southern parts of India, tamarind is used for the sour.
+Other regions might use lemon juice, mango powder (amchur) or even dried sour pomegranate seeds.
+If you can’t obtain any tamarind, use the juice of half a small lemon or some amchur.
+It isn’t the same Sth Indian typical taste, but will be Ok.
 Hunt out some tamarind for next time.

 Spicy Tomato Rasam